 Horizons enables your business to expand its operations into the UAE – without setting up a legal subsidiary.

 Horizons ensures day-to-day guidance to help your business navigate UAE labor laws and regulations.
 We also provide mandatory monthly payroll requirements, and absorb all local employment liabilities.
 Partnering with our UAE PEO is the quickest and most cost-effective way to enter the UAE market.

 In the UAE, written employment contracts are mandatory for compliant visa sponsorship of an employee.
 Contracts are also standard for companies hiring employees in the UAE.

 Contracts should clearly indicate the employee’s rate of compensation, benefits, job responsibilities, and any protocols around termination.
 In some instances, default laws will apply, regardless of what is stipulated in an employment contract.
 However, in other cases, default rules can be avoided by providing clear and specific clauses in a contract.
 It is crucial that foreign businesses utilize employment contracts that comply with local labor laws.

-When you partner with New Horizons’ UAE & Dubai PEO, we ensure that employment contracts comply with all local labor regulations.
+When you partner with Horizons’ UAE & Dubai PEO, we ensure that employment contracts comply with all local labor regulations.

 ⏰ Working hours in the UAE

 The standard work week in the UAE runs from Sunday to Thursday, with weekends taking place between Friday and Saturday.
 Local labor laws stipulate that only Fridays are mandated days off.
 Many companies across the UAE operate across a 5.5 or 6-day work week.